Tensor Train for Global Optimization Problems in Robotics: Background

 For a high-dimensional function, naively approximating it using a tensor is intractable due to the complexity of both the computation and the storage of the tensor ($\mc{O}(n^{d})$ where $n$ is the maximum number of discretization and $d$ is the dimension of the function and hence the order of the tensor).
 Tensor factorization solves the storage issue by representing a tensor with its factors that have a smaller number of elements.
 While many factorization techniques still require the computation of the whole tensor, one particular factorization technique called \emph{cross approximation} allows us to directly compute the factors by using only a function that can evaluate the value of the tensor given an index, hence solving the computation issue.
-The following sections start by discussing matrix factorization and cross approximation for approximating 2D functions to provide some intuition and then extend it to higher-order tensors.